 Also, for the first time since her career skyrocketed in 1936, Durbin was absent from the screen for a whole year.
 The key reason there were no 1942 Deanna Durbin movies was the troubled production of her next star vehicle, The Amazing Mrs. Holliday, in which Durbin tries to smuggle Chinese orphans into the U.S., and which underwent not only various title changes, but also various directors and various script revisions according to notes found in the AFI catalog.

 Jean Renoir was one of the uncredited directors who worked on The Amazing Mrs. Holliday, which, according to David Shipman, was to have had a screenplay by Charles Brackett and Billy Wilder.
-The duo had already reportedly assisted in the writing of That Certain Age, which was co-written by frequent Deanna Durbin-Joe Pasternak collaborator Bruce Manning — who happened to be the producer and the official director of The Amazing Mrs. Holliday.
+Assisted by F. Hugh Herbert, the duo, on loan-out from Paramount, had already penned the original screenplay for That Certain Age, which was later worked on by frequent Deanna Durbin-Joe Pasternak collaborator Bruce Manning.
+(After Universal brought in Manning for rewrites, Brackett and Wilder demanded that their names be removed from the credits of The Certain Age; Brackett would later regret his decision.
+See film historian Anthony Slide’s comment below.)
+Manning also happened to be the producer and the official director of The Amazing Mrs. Holliday.